bryanvtran/InfinityCalcs/src/resources/How-to-Find-Something-on-Your-TI-84-PLUS-CE.md

 video: "M0mGma9ZkXI"
 date: "2019-03-26"
 ---
 Searching for obscure functions, commands, and signs like **anova(**, the not equal to sign **≠**, and many others can be challenging.
-The easiest way to find any command on your TI-84 graphing calculator is to go to the **catalog**.
+The easiest way to find any command on your TI-84 graphing calculator is to go to the *catalog* (Hint: It's at the bottom!).
 <br></br>

-1.